CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 Both of these images are at the same sample point.

-Below is the image render even from afar the jagged edges are noticeable!
+Below is the full image render even from afar the jagged edges are noticeable!

 ![](img/cornell_no_alias.png)